ttarif/image_processsing_app/README.md

 * Use the "Open File" and "Open Directory" buttons to select the images you want to process.
 * Click the "Process Images" button to apply the kernel filter to the images.

+## Dependencies
+The app requires the following dependencies to be installed:

+* Python 3.9
+* NumPy
+* OpenCV
+* Tkinter

 # Image Processing Algorithm
 The image processing algorithm is implemented in C++ using the OpenCV library.
 The algorithm performs a 2D convolution operation on the input image using a specified kernel.
 The kernel is a 5x5 matrix of floating-point values that defines the weights of neighboring pixels in the convolution operation.
 The algorithm loads the input image into memory as a 3D array of integers, with each pixel represented as a 3-element vector of red, green, and blue color channel values.
 The convolution operation is performed using the filter2D function from the OpenCV library.
 The output image is also represented as a 3D array of integers, with each pixel again represented as a 3-element vector of red, green, and blue color channel values.
 The resulting image is then saved to a file using the OpenCV imwrite function.

-# Dependencies
-The app requires the following dependencies to be installed:

-* Python 3.9
-* NumPy
-* OpenCV
-* Tkinter